 When children leave school, the DSL will ensure child protection records are transferred separately from the main pupil file, ensuring secure transit and a confirmation of receipt will be obtained.
-This should be as soon as possible and within 5 days for an in-year transfer or within the first 5 days at the start of a new term to allow a school or colleague to have support in place for when a child arrives.
+Where child protection files are electronic the DSL will speak with the DSL of the receiving school and ensure they are aware of the protection concerns.